|Assignee:||Eric Davis||% Done:|

 Unfortunately the theme is currently loaded first which makes it very hard to overwrite default plugin styles.
 However, I think the RTL style provide defaults which should be easily overwritable by plugins.
 If this is a problem with current core styles, I think those should be changes instead.
 In this sense, I consider the rtl.css as a part of application.css which should be evaluated in the same context.

-#10 Updated by Eric Davis almost 8 years ago
+#10 Updated by Eric Davis about 8 years ago

 - File rtl-error.png added